 - September restart is slow.
 Expect the first week back to be administrative cleanup, not production.
 Real momentum returns mid-September.

-Brands that nearshore from Asia for the first time often hit this twice: once trying to start production in early August, once trying to ship in late August.
-Both fail.
+- Asia-veteran founders get hit twice.
+Brands moving from Asian sourcing often hit August once trying to start production and once trying to ship.
 Build August out of your timeline from day one.

 For a full timeline reference, see our clothing production lead times in Portugal guide.